Frequently asked questions

 How many hours per week of course attendance are required?

 This is an intense program of study.
 The course is a five day per week full-time program.
 Please note that the motorsports industry, like every other sporting industry, involves work on weekends.
 MTA students will be expected to attend at least six weekend motorsport events each year.

 Yes, MTA has a wide range of industry contacts with race teams who are looking for the next generation of technicians.
 MTA students are offered placements with these teams which again involves attendance at weekend motorsports events.

 How long is the course?

-The course is a two year program starting each year around the Australia Day weekend in late January, and finishing in late November.
+The course is a two year program starting each year in late January, and finishing in late November.
 Not all students continue with the second year of study, and some students leave the course early to take up employment with race teams.